cristianfalcone/ajo/readme.md

 ```

 **Stateless**: read only.
 **Stateful**: read/write.
-Write inside the loop to update each render, or outside for a one-time set.
+Write inside the loop when the value depends on state, or outside for a constant value.

 ```javascript
 // Stateless - read only